 And speaking of moving things along, when Greg decides to go through with the wedding, here's how it goes down: he shows up at the church, where a panicked Anne is growing increasingly certain that she's been stood up, takes one look at her and (as always with Greg) revealing nothing, simply says, "You look great, babe.
 Whaddaya say, you wanna get married?"
 And Anne responds, with breathless relief, "Why not?"
 End of episode.
 No marching down the aisle.
 No rings.
 No vows.
 No need.
 The drama has occurred; we can move on: swiftly and confidently.

-Knots Season 14 brings back two popular supporting players (the aforementioned Nick Schillace, and one of Paige's old boy-toys, Tom Ryan, the crooked cop), but they're used smartly: they play key roles in the season, and aren't merely there for nostalgia.
-The season seems acutely aware of every incident that's happened in the thirteen years prior -- past events and conversations are referenced with gratifying accuracy -- and another of the things that makes Knots Season 14 so rich is that it feels like the writers know the show as well as we do, that they're there to ask the questions we ourselves have wanted to ask.
-When Paige runs into Tom again, she asks, pointedly, "So how was Brussels," a plot-point left hanging in Season 12, and reminds him "you can't commit to anything," referencing their aborted Season 11 wedding.
-(There's a brilliant montage of clips of past scenes between Tom and Paige, set to "We've Only Just Begun," which Tom had serenaded Paige with in Season 11 -- and the clipfest isn't just there to elicit a sentimental response: it shows Tom falling back into old, bad habits.)
-When Karen leaves town, she goes to New York to stay with her daughter Diana, unseen since Season 6; when Abby returns to town, Greg asks, "How was Japan," and she asks Paige, "Are you still sleeping with Greg," plot points from Season 10.
-Late in the season, when Val turns up alive, on the run (Van Ark's pilots weren't picked up, so the writers -- in killing off her character -- had given themselves a clear and clever "out" in case the actress wanted to return for the series finale), she sends Gary a coded note, "I've never seen the ocean," referencing a line from the very first episode; when the two reunite, they fall into old speech patterns ("Give us a kiss" "Piece of cake") from Season 2.
+Knots Season 14 brings back two popular supporting players (the aforementioned Nick Schillace and Tom Ryan), but they aren't there for nostalgia; they're used smartly, and have key roles to play.
+The season seems acutely aware of every incident that's happened in the thirteen years prior -- past events and conversations are referenced with gratifying accuracy -- and another of the things that makes Season 14 so rich is that it feels like the writers know the show as well as we do.
+When Claudia first runs into Nick, she calls him "the thieving Mr. Schillace," referencing the statue he stole from the Sumner Foundation in Season 12; when Paige runs into Tom, she asks, pointedly, "So how was Brussels?" -- a plot-point left hanging that same season.
+(There's a lovely montage of past scenes between Tom and Paige, set to "We've Only Just Begun," which Tom had serenaded Paige with in Season 11 -- but the clip-fest isn't just there to elicit a sentimental response: it shows Tom falling back into old, bad habits.)
+When Karen leaves town, she goes to New York to stay with her daughter Diana, unseen since Season 6; when Abby returns to town, Greg asks, "How was Japan," and she asks Paige, "Are you still sleeping with Greg?" -- picking up where they left off in Season 10.
+Late in the season, when Val turns up alive, on the run (the writers -- in killing off the character -- had given themselves a clear and clever "out" in case Van Ark wanted to return for the series finale), she sends Gary a coded note, "I've never seen the ocean," referencing a line from the very first episode; when the two reunite, they fall into old speech patterns ("Give us a kiss" "Piece of cake") from Season 2.

 And a quick round of applause to Michele Lee and Joan Van Ark, who turn in the two best directing jobs of the season: Lee on episode 9 ("Some Like It Hot") and Van Ark on episode 15 ("Hints and Evasions").
 No one understood the impulse behind Knots Landing better than these two: the middle-class domesticity that lay at the heart of each story-line, no matter how outrageous.
 As they do close-ups of the most mundane tasks -- Karen pouring a glass of milk for Meg, or Paige cleaning the underside of her glass dining-room table -- you're reminded of the ineffable yet wonderful "ordinariness" that is Knots Landing.
 But they also go for grand effects that pay off handsomely.
-In "Some Like It Hot," Claudia, having embezzled money from the Sumner Group, sets up Mack as the fall guy by filling Tom Ryan's head with half-truths -- and Lee shoots her mock confession in a tunnel, the two of them doused in blue lights and soaked in rain.
+In "Some Like It Hot," Claudia, having embezzled money from the Sumner Foundation, sets up Mack as the fall guy by filling Tom Ryan's head with half-truths -- and Lee shoots her mock confession in a tunnel, the two of them doused in blue lights and soaked in rain.
 It's a stunning sequence.
-In "Hints and Evasions," Vanessa, Nick's accomplice in crime, comes clean to Tom about the head of their organization, a man named Treadwell, and his plans to take over the Sumner Group -- and Van Ark shoots Tom and Vanessa at a carousel, first in close-up, and then, in a stunning crane shot, inching slowly away until, just as Vanessa is revealing the extent of Treadwell's machinations, the whole carousel is revealed.
-(Van Ark also captures what is perhaps the season's best piece of acting: Noone's searing performance when Claudia finds out that Nick has been setting her up the whole season.
+In "Hints and Evasions," Vanessa comes clean to Tom about her past, including her involvement with a man named Treadwell, who plans to take over the Sumner Group; Van Ark shoots the pair at a carousel, first in close-up, and then, in a stunning crane shot, inching slowly away until, just as Vanessa is revealing the extent of Treadwell's machinations, the whole carousel is revealed.
+(Van Ark also captures perhaps the season's best piece of acting: Noone's searing performance when Claudia finds out that Nick has been setting her up from the start.
 Actors directing actors: sometimes, there's nothing better.)

 There are precious few things wrong with Season 14.
 Some rail against a plot in which Greg, having quit the Sumner Group at the end of Season 13, is recruited to head up a task force to rebuild L.A. following the real-life 1992 riots; they argue that it's the kind of story-line Knots has no business dabbling in, since it can offer no real solutions.
 I don't have a problem with it.
 Sumner starts Season 14 in crisis, still mourning his long-departed Laura and fearing she'd disapprove of the man he's become; the task force permits the actor to engage with a new supporting cast, and the character to see if he can somehow redeem himself in the public sector.
 (It also permits Claudia, who takes over running the Sumner Group, to engage in the kind of mischief that would have season-long ramifications.)
 Ultimately, the task force becomes a bit of a MacGuffin that allows Greg to regain clarity and purpose, which leads him right back to his old job.
 The plot doesn't understate the grim challenges facing Los Angeles in the months following the riots, but ultimately, it's a story about a man, not about a city.
 It's admittedly the least of Season 14's plotlines, but it only lasts five episodes, and if Knots is going to touch on timely issues, I much prefer its character-based look at the challenges of rebuilding L.A. to its enervating takes on sexual assault, child abuse and adult illiteracy in previous seasons.

-As for me, only a few things about the season annoy me.
-James Magnuson departed after the first six episodes of Season 14, and Donald Marcus -- a leftover from the Romano regime -- returned.
-Although Ann Marcus (no relation) speaks highly of him in her autobiography, he was not as facile a writer as Magnuson, and his first two episodes -- "A Death in the Family" and "Call Waiting" -- are probably the season's weakest efforts.
+Only a few things about the season annoy me.
+James Magnuson departed after the first six episodes, and Donald Marcus -- a leftover from the Romano regime -- returned.
+Although Ann Marcus (no relation) speaks highly of him in her autobiography, it takes a while for her to work the Marcus magic on him, and his first two episodes -- "A Death in the Family" and "Call Waiting" -- are probably the season's weakest efforts.
 The former introduces the members of the L.A.
-Task Force, and the latter brings Sumner's involvement with them to a close; it's in part due to Marcus's limitations that the story-line seems flatter than the others.
+Task Force, and the latter brings Sumner's involvement with them to a close; it's in part due to Don Marcus's learning curve that the story-line seems flatter than the others.
 His first episode also includes the season's most troubling scene: a first date between two supporting players you couldn't care less about.
 (You think, "They're not really going to build a story around those two, are they?"
 Luckily, there's no follow-up.)
 I don't much care for the dialogue in episode 16, "My Kingdom For a Horse."
 It's the only Knots episode credited to Howard Lakin, who'd done sterling work on Falcon Crest and Dallas, but apparently had no idea how the Knots folks talked.
-(It's the episode with the most lead actors missing -- a full five out of eight -- but there's nothing wrong with the tighter focus or premise: one last fast-money caper for Anne and Nick, to strengthen their bond heading into the final episodes.
+(It's also the episode with the most lead actors missing -- a full five out of eight -- but there's nothing wrong with the tighter focus or premise: one last fast-money caper for Anne and Nick, to strengthen their bond heading into the season's end.
 It's the dialogue that lets it down.)
 The season would have been better-served with a two-hour premiere: the first episode is all the setups that pay off in episode 2.
-And the final two episodes, which welcome Joan Van Ark and Donna Mills back into the fold, should have aired separately, instead of being combined into a two-hour finale.
-There's a great surprise at the end of the first episode that would have elicited such water-cooler chatter that ratings surely would have risen even further for the final installment.
+And the final two episodes should have aired separately, instead of being combined into a two-hour finale.
+There's a great surprise at the end of the penultimate episode that's undercut when the two installments are merged.

 But beyond that, Knots Landing Season 14 is bliss.
 And it ends with the most wonderful wink to the audience, with a moment harkening back to Season 3, the last time Ann Marcus was in charge, and the true start of the series.
 Marcus was there at the (true) beginning; she and her gifted team of writers were there to oversee the ending.
 Primetime will probably never see another soap with the enduring affection Knots Landing engenders; thank goodness Ann Marcus was there to set it on its course, and to see it safely home.

 Want more Knots?
-Check out my posts on Season 1, which establishes the characters and struggles to set the tone; Season 3, in which new headwriter Ann Marcus masters the challenges inherent in the show's premise; Season 4, a shrewd and ultimately successful reinvention; Season 6, one of the series' best story-lines, and its greatest acting showcase; Season 7, in which Dallas scribe David Paulsen, newly installed as headwriter, shows an astonishing lack of affinity for the characters; Season 8, in which the characters return, but the plotting goes haywire; Season 9, in which the show once again gets back to basics, after a couple unrecognizable years; and Season 11, in which the show jumps the tracks -- then jumps back.
+Check out my posts on Season 1, which establishes the characters and struggles to set the tone; Season 2, which pretty much mucks up everything; Season 3, in which new headwriter Ann Marcus masters the challenges inherent in the show's premise; Season 4, a shrewd and ultimately successful reinvention; Season 6, one of the series' best story-lines, and its greatest acting showcase; Season 7, in which Dallas scribe David Paulsen, newly installed as headwriter, shows an astonishing lack of affinity for the characters; Season 8, in which the characters return, but the plotting goes haywire; Season 9, in which the show once again gets back to basics, after a couple unrecognizable years; Season 11, in which the show jumps the tracks -- then jumps back; and Season 13, an epic fail, and an epic save.